Origami is an extension of JavaScript expressions that facilitates:

 , so ori displays the contents of that file.

-Unlike JavaScript identifiers, it is legal to include a .
+Unlike JavaScript identifiers, it is legal to include characters like a .

-period in a reference.
+(hyphen) in reference.
 Spaces and the following characters

 (){}[]<>?!=,/:`"'«»\→⇒…